Cancel Culture | The Playbook for Defending Your Brand

 Cancel culture is the act of canceling a brand, public figure, or company that you disagree with.
 When a brand is canceled, support is withdrawn and consumers spend their money with competitors if the brand or company has said something offensive.
 The brand is canceled through online shaming on social media platforms.

 What does cancel culture mean?

 Cancel Culture Meaning: Cancel culture is used to describe the cancellation of any brand, product, or company you disagree with.
 The goal of the cancel culture movement is to “cancel” the brand by expressing public discern on social media platforms.
 It only takes one tweet from ten years ago to cancel a public figure or brand on social media.

 Brands are being canceled left and right, (no pun intended) for issues ranging from support of Former President Trump to not kneeling during the national anthem.
 Increased racial tensions and the upcoming political election are some of the recent factors that have led to recent brand cancellations of popular public figures and corporate executives.

 The problem with cancel culture is that there is no rhyme or reason as to the criteria for cancellation.
 It is a moving target.

-The cancel culture movement seeks to hold influential people, brands, politicians, celebrities, people in power, and brands accountable through public shaming and cancellations on social media platforms.
+The cancel culture movement seeks to hold influential people, brands, politicians, celebrities, and people in power accountable through public shaming and cancellations on social media platforms.